poornimah67-blip/B.Tech-C-programs/README.md

 36. code to write ATM withdrawal system
 37. code to calculate student marks and grade
 38. code to Check Whether a Triangle is Valid Using Angles
+39. code to check whether the area of rectangle is greater than its perimeter